Issues relating to iOS: HealthKit

-iOS 8.0.1
+iPhone 6 cellular issues

 iPhone 6 and iPhone 6 Plus users who updated to iOS 8.0.1 wirelessly had cellular service and Touch ID disabled due to a software issue.
-Over-the-Air downloads of iOS 8.0.1 were stopped within an hour of the release of the software, but many early adopters had been affected.
+Over-the-air downloads of iOS 8.0.1 were stopped within an hour of the release of the software, but many early adopters had been affected.
 These issues were fixed with the release of iOS 8.0.2 a day later.

 Touch ID

 Users who updated phones with Touch ID enabled to iOS 8.3 found out that they could not use Touch ID to make App Store purchases.
-A workaround has been devised by users to repair this issue.
+A workaround was devised by users to repair this issue.

 Performance

-Many users of older generation devices such as the iPhone 4S and the iPad 2 reported performance issues with iOS 8.
-Apple has since released iOS 8.1.1 in attempt to fix the problem.
+Many users of older generation devices such as the iPhone 4S and the iPad 2 reported performance issues with iOS 8. iOS 8.1.1 addressed the problem.

 Keyboard

-Several issues with the new Keyboard API in iOS 8 were reported, including problems with custom keyboards crashing or not appearing, or being replaced with the default keyboard.
-Apple has since released iOS 8.3 in attempt to fix the problem.
+Several issues with the new Keyboard API in iOS 8 were reported, including problems with custom keyboards crashing or not appearing, or being replaced with the default keyboard. iOS 8.3 addressed the problem.

 iMessage

-When a specific sequence of Arabic, Unicode, and English characters are sent through iMessage to an iOS device running iOS 8.0 or later, it causes the device to crash.
-This bug was discovered by a Reddit user in May 2015.
-Apple has since released a software update (iOS 8.4) to fix this issue.
+When a specific sequence of Arabic, Unicode, and English characters were sent through iMessage to a device running iOS 8.0 through iOS 8.3, it caused the device to crash and restart; if the Messages app was then opened, the crash repeated.
+This bug, which had existed since iOS 6 but had previously had little impact, was reported by a Reddit user in May 2015 and prompted a lot of such messages to be sent deliberately.
+This issue was resolved in iOS 8.4, released on July 1, 2015.